Skip to Content

 Others last week testified that Rush, an aerospace engineer, willingly broke rules while operating an experimental submersible that had not undergone thorough testing in an effort to appeal to wealthy tourists and researchers seeking out deep-sea voyages.

-Former OceanGate engineering contractor Antonella Wilby testified Friday that her repeated safety concerns about the Titan were ignored, and the submersible’s navigation and acoustic communications systems failed during a 2022 expedition.
+Former OceanGate engineering contractor Antonella Wilby testified Friday her repeated safety concerns about the Titan were ignored, and the submersible’s navigation and acoustic communications systems failed during a 2022 expedition.

 “No aspect of the operation seemed safe to me,” said Wilby, who was eventually removed from the communications and navigation teams.
 “When you answer specific questions with, ‘That’s just what the company founder wants,’ instead of actual design decisions and data and analysis, it was a red flag to me.”